Missing Money and Market-Based Adequacy in Deeply Decarbonized Power Systems with Long-Duration Energy Storage: Results

 \subsection{Sensitivity to capacity credit estimation inaccuracies}

 We assess the impact of capacity credit estimation errors on market performance through a sensitivity analysis, adjusting the capacity credit of storage technologies to account for the dependence of CC on the resource mix and potential inaccuracies of the accreditation methodologies.
 For each simulation, we use the adjusted credits to estimate a new capacity target.
-We keep the net-CONE for the reference technology the same across all runs.
+We keep the net-CONE for the reference generator the same across all sensitivities.
 Fig. \ref{FIG:scale_credits_sensitivity} shows the change in the average energy price, capacity price, social welfare, and EUE.
 Under credit underestimation, the investment signal provided by the capacity market to storage weakens, leading to lower investment and tighter conditions in the energy market.
 As a result of lower capacity targets, capacity market prices reduce, and energy prices and EUE increase.
 The changes are opposite under credit overestimation.
 We also find an asymmetric effect on welfare, with underestimation causing larger losses.
 The SW marginal increases with overestimated credits for 1 and 0.1 gCO\textsubscript{2}/kWh cases.
-In the former case, this is due to misaligned credit (per Section \ref{sec:CapacityCreditEstimationResults}), and in the latter, due to the mix that better negates the impact of the price cap on storage dispatch.
+In the former case, this is due to weaker relationship between missing money and EUE contributions (per Section \ref{sec:CapacityCreditEstimationResults}), and in the latter, due to the mix that better negates the impact of the price cap on storage dispatch.